guilhermecbrgoncalves/sqs/README.md

 # sqs
-A proof of concept of AWS SQS Messaging system.
+A proof of concept of the AWS SQS Messaging system.